Massively on the Go: Pokemon Go’s Max Raid and Gigantamax Battles aren’t helping the community

 Positive points

 I don’t want to be wholly negative here because in all honesty, some of the things Max Battles – which we’ll be calling Dmax or Gmax raids to parse out the major tiers – do would be great within a specific context.
-I’ve already mentioned how some parts of the system are good: Power Spots don’t have time stamps so they can’t be used for stalking, Particles as a scalable raid pass is good, the raids (at the time of the original article’s writing) last for days instead of hours (outside of a few events), the Power Spots are plentiful to ensure good access (if not quality or safety, and the main “attack” focus is on Fast Attacks, giving ‘mon more flexibility than we see in traditional raids.
+I’ve already mentioned how some parts of the system are good: Power Spots don’t have time stamps so they can’t be used for stalking, Particles as a scalable raid pass is good, the raids (at the time of the original article’s writing) last for days instead of hours (outside of a few events), the Power Spots are plentiful to ensure good access (though quality and safety are occasionally questionable), and the main “attack” focus is on Fast Attacks, giving ‘mon more flexibility than we see in traditional raids.
 This last part is even better now that we know Gigantamax ‘mon’s special attacks are species-based, so pokemon who don’t have access to STAB Fast moves due to main series conversions (such as Melton’s line being a Steel-type with no access to Steel Fast Attacks) can still benefit from the system.

 While it’s not Niantic’s doing, a lot of people like the Giganta-designs.
 I often hear people ask why Blastoise doesn’t face the player (it’s because cool guys don’t look at explosions), but no one says it looks bad.
 Dynamax alone wasn’t doing it for people, so maybe that’s part of the reason Gigantamax is coming out so soon, but in some ways, that’s a good call.
 It may sound shallow, but good visual design does do a lot to motivate players, so kudos to The Pokemon Company on that part.
 Niantic could have dragged things out on Gmax, but I’m glad it didn’t, even if the timing could have been better.